MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/how-does-it-work.md

 - For archived keys that were created on-premises before the migration, so that content that was previously protected by AD RMS can continue to be opened by the Azure Rights Management service post migration.

-- If customers choose to bring their own key (BYOK) by using Azure Key Vault.
-Azure Information Protection supports key lengths of 1024 bits and 2048 bits.
-For higher security, we recommend a key length of 2048 bits.

-As a security best practice, don't use a 1024-bit key as your active tenant key, because this configuration is considered an inadequate level of protection.
-Microsoft doesn’t endorse the use of lower key lengths such as 1024-bit RSA keys and the associated use of protocols that offer inadequate levels of protection, such as SHA-1.
-We recommend moving to a higher key length.

 ### How the Azure RMS cryptographic keys are stored and secured

 For each document or email that is protected by Azure RMS, Azure RMS creates a single AES key (the "content key"), and that key is embedded to the document, and persists through editions of the document.